ICSharperNow/Devious-Bulk-Launcher/README.md

 You will also need to install the "unethical-autologin" plugin located here: https://github.com/melxin/devious-plugins-extended/tree/master/unethical-autologin - credit to Melxin

-The following code changes will need to be made within the RuneLite.java file below:
+The code changes to the RuneLite.java file should be as follows below:

 Under line #169
 ```